-Please welcome guest blogger Mlle Ghoul from These Unquiet Things and Dirge Magazine!
+Please welcome guest blogger Mlle Ghoul from These Unquiet Things!
 S. Elizabeth is a fancier of fine old things, nostalgic whimsies and magics both macabre and melancholy.
 She is a shadow seamstress, star stitcher, word witch, and weaver of the weird.
 Find her on her blog, Twitter, Pinterest, and Instagram.

 Hello darklings, my goth friends.

 I’m peeping through your stuff today because I am nosy as hell, and I suspect I’ll have a few recommendations for you.
 I hope you don’t mind–it’s all in the name of fun, and I am totally not judging you or those UGGs I see poking out from underneath your bed.
 I get it, they’re comfortable.

 The landscape of your wardrobe: an inky sea of black–velvets, linens, woolens and poplin–stretching as far as the eye can see, hangers perilously burdened with clothing the shade of darkest midnights.
 Gazing into your closet is the equivalent of staring down a black hole which has sucked up all light in the vicinity.
 Good, good.
 As it should be.

 Accessories?
 You’re on it.
 Mystical baubles and esoteric symbols adorn your fingers, bones and talons and o-ring chokers rest lightly at the hollow of your throat.
 Leather harnesses, hooded knit scarves, and moto jackets with carefully chosen cloisonné lapel pins hang at the ready for an evening out and about with your goth coven cronies.
 (Or by yourself, staying in, eating pizza and watching Kimmy Schmidt.
 Hey, darkling–you do you.)